cmackeen/cmackeen.github.io/docs/projects/pilemma.md

 On route to augmenting an RL agent environment, I have found myself rigorously modeling transaction graph data on the ethereum network.
 Since transaction data is represented well in graph form, I looked to employ a machine learning method that exploits the connected structure without manually building large input tensors and eating memory.
 My goal was simple: by only looking at a static snapshot of transaction activity (edges), I wanted to identify addresses (nodes) that were home to token contracts.
 I could label nodes by using the [Coingecko API](https://www.coingecko.com/en/api), and train a graph convolutional neural network for binary classification.

 Below we can see an example how graph structure provides rich information.
-These two plots represent transaction graphs of two different listed tokens, including all 2nd neigbor interactions.
+These two plots represent transaction graphs of two different listed tokens, including all 2nd neighbor interactions.
 The node color corresponds to activity as calculated using pyMIDAS.

 {% include token_graph_x2.html %}